jsschaf/trials/index.md

 With Wave 2 of USA Swimming Olympic Trials around the corner, levels of spectator speculation are reaching all-time highs.
-In an attempt to join the join the fun, and potentially have some long-awaited pickem’ success, I have attempted to predict race outcomes using the available data on usaswimming.org and a bit of programming.
+In an attempt to join the join the fun, I have created a program to predict race outcomes using the available data on usaswimming.org.

 ### The Data: